BhagyashreeVK/SensorTwitterFeeds/README.md

    f.
 Set the destination directory and click next.
    g.
 Select "import as general project" and click next.
    h.
 Set the "project name" and click Finish.

+C] Add project to Tomcat Server:
-2. Right Click on Tomcat Server
+	1. Right Click on Tomcat Server
-3. Select "Add and Remove"
+	2. Select "Add and Remove"
-4. Select this project and click Add.
+	3. Select this project and click Add.
-5. Right Click on Server and select Restart.
+	4. Right Click on Server and select Restart.

 Web Service Operations:
 There are two ways of making web service operation calls using this project.